mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Show it to me."

 I went over to the box again and pulled out the lens.
-It was in a darker kelp envelope with an ashwritten table of numbers on the one side.
-The other side was blank.
+It was in a darker kelp envelope with an ashwritten table of numbers on the one side. _Ash.
+A strange choice._ The other side was blank.

 "Days and times," said Pomri, "What were they tracking?"